normanarnold492/notes/README.md

 5. Learn to say "no" to tasks that are outside your scope or don't align with your goals.
 6. Stay up-to-date with new programming languages and technologies to stay competitive in the job market.
 7. Don'ts: Procrastinate, multitask, or work long hours without breaks.
 These habits can lead to burnout and decreased productivity over time.

+# 2023-12-19
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's better to write clear, simple code first and optimize only when profiling indicates that a particular section of code is causing performance issues.